 If you would like to discover more about the Secular Franciscan way of life, if you would like encouragement and support on your spiritual path, or if you like help finding your your local OFS Fraternity visit the CIOFS the International Council of the Secular Franciscan Order – the Ordo Franciscanus Saecularis, or do feel free to email email@example.com

 Isle of Wight Franciscan Group

 The Isle of Wight Franciscan Group is formed of faithful people seeking guidance and support in their spiritual journey, whilst also offering encouragement to one another.
-Everyone is welcome.
 The group includes faithful Catholics from around the Island as well as professed OFS members, enquirers and visitors.
 If you live on the Isle of Wight and would like to meet with us do get in touch.
 Everyone is welcome.
 We meet the first Monday of each month, and are meetings are structured as below.

 2:00pm – Welcome Tea/Coffee

 2:30pm – A Moment of Stillness, Personal Reflection and Opening Prayer

 4:00pm – Afternoon Prayer from the Divine Office